KosBeg/ctf-writeups/OtterCTF_2018/HopityHop/readme.md

 **Solves:** 24
 **Description:**

 Morty wrote his own RE challenge, but it doesn't work correctly.
-When morty asked rick what was the problem he took a quick look and only said: "Aina ya data imesainiwa" it probably has some meaning in BirdMan's tongue or something...
+When Morty asked Rick what was the problem he took a quick look and only said: "Aina ya data imesainiwa" it probably has some meaning in BirdMan's tongue or something...

 [HopityHop.exe](HopityHop.exe)

 ## Write-up

-We have small c++ 64bit windows binary, load it in disassembler.
+We have small c++ 64bit windows binary, load it in the disassembler.

-In `main` function we have prety easy code:
+In `main` function we have a pretty easy code [(short write-up how to get so clear code)](https://github.com/KosBeg/ctf-writeups/issues/1#issuecomment-446560726) and [(fast way to locate the main function when it isn't recognized by IDA)](https://github.com/KosBeg/ctf-writeups/issues/1#issuecomment-446636801):
 ```C
 int main()
 {